nhatvo1502/my-first-terraform/README.md

 # my-first-terraform

 ## Purpose:
-- Taking advantage of IaC using Terraform to create a simple but secured virtual network infrastructure on AWS.
+- Taking advantage of IaC to create a simple but secured virtual network infrastructure on AWS that managable via Terraform cli.

 ## Infrastruture contains:
 - 1 VPC in us-west-1, CIDR 10.0.0.0/16